WPPX-TV: Home shopping and ethnic programming

 On November 24, 1986, less than five months after going on the air, WTGI-TV dropped most of its existing programming inventory to air ShoppingLine, a home shopping service.
 The change in format left only a handful of programs from the original slate, including Focus Delaware and a block of religious programs on Sunday mornings.
 ShoppingLine went out of business in February 1987, forcing WTGI-TV to change to a new service, Consumer Discount Network.
 That same month, Delaware Valley Broadcasters, Limited Partnership, filed for Chapter 11 bankruptcy reorganization.
-Later that year, it did get something of a break when revisions to must-carry laws and a rebuild of the cable system, sold to Heritage Cablevision, forced the company to add WTGI-TV to its lineup.
+Later that year, the station got something of a break when revisions to must-carry laws and a rebuild of the Wilmington cable system, sold to Heritage Cablevision, forced the company to add WTGI-TV to its lineup.
 Consumers Discount Network, like ShoppingLine before it, went out of business at the end of 1987, and it was replaced by America's Value Network; the station also began to reduce the amount of home shopping programming on its schedule.

 The station's programming took another major turn beginning in February 1988.
 On February 29, it affiliated with Telemundo and began to recast itself as a multilingual station serving the Delaware Valley's ethnic communities, branding as "Philadelphia's International Channel".
 The new format, inspired by KSCI in the Los Angeles area, also gave the station an opportunity to appear on more cable systems, as its programming would not duplicate home shopping channels that already paid cable companies for carriage.
 In addition to Spanish-language output from Telemundo, the reformatted WTGI-TV offered viewers programming in Italian, Korean, Czech, Portuguese, Greek, and Ukrainian, as well as specialty programming for the Jewish and Black communities.
 In January 1989, WTGI removed the remaining home shopping programming from its schedule, and later that year, it moved its offices to Philadelphia.
 The station turned its first-ever profit in the fourth quarter of 1990.